JStraq/PXC/docs/dev/arch.rst

 PXC Architecture
 ================

-This page describes the basic architecture of the PXC program.
+This page describes the basic architecture of the PXC program, and this whole section gives you a really brief intro to how the code is set up.
+The nitty-gritty class/function level documentation is in the next major section, :doc:`../funcs`.

+I know for a fact that all of the packages and python features are documented online, though, since I relied heavily on them while building this.

 Initialization
 --------------